ziqinyeow/agno/cookbook/examples/apps/tic_tac_toe/README.md

-# Tic Tac Toe AI Battle
+# Agent Tic Tac Toe

 This example shows how to build an interactive Tic Tac Toe game where AI agents compete against each other.
 The application showcases how to:
 - Coordinate multiple AI agents in a turn-based game